When determining your company’s growth potential, the Total Addressable Market (TAM) is a valuable measure to recognize and understand.

 5 Things You Need to Ask Yourself

-We discussed how a company might oversimplify its TAM calculation and arrive at the incorrect result.
+We discussed how a company might oversimplify its TAM calculation and arrive at an incorrect result.
 It takes a little more effort than a few phrases to get an accurate picture of your total addressable market size.
 Let’s look at five questions to ask yourself to guarantee that the figures you come up with are as precise as possible.

 1. Who is your target market?